CESSProject/doc-v2/concepts/blockchain-core/off-chain-worker.md

 - Off-chain worker allows to execute tasks that requires longer time than the block execution time.
 If the processing time of business logic may reach the upper limit, an off-chain worker would be a suitable candidate solution.

 **Off-chain Workers** have both read and write access to off-chain storage.
 The on-chain logic has write access via off-chain indexing but not read access.
 Off-chain storage allows different worker threads to communicate with each other, and stores user-/node- specific data that does not require consensus across the entire network.
-This is great for different worker threads to communicate to each others and for storing user-/ node-specific data that does not require consensus over the whole network.

 **Off-chain Indexing** allows the runtime, if opted-in, to write directly to the off-chain storage independently from Off-chain Workers.
 This serves as a local/temporary storage for on-chain logic and complement to its on-chain state.
 This means that if Off-chain Workers want to change the on-chain status, they need to call the transaction to make the change.
 If they want to cancel the gas fee for this transaction, using an unsigned transaction will become the preferred option.